and the arrival of Duke William at Hastings in 1066 A.D.

 Cracknell Settlers in United States in the 20th Century

-- Ada Cracknell, aged 47, who emigrated to the United States from London, England, in 1912
+- Ada Cracknell, aged 47, who immigrated to the United States from London, England, in 1912

-- Anna Cracknell, aged 30, who emigrated to the United States from Ardrahan, Ireland, in 1912
+- Anna Cracknell, aged 30, who immigrated to the United States from Ardrahan, Ireland, in 1912

 - C. Cracknell, aged 23, who landed in America from Hull, England, in 1919